Sleater-Kinney: Reunion, new albums, and Weiss's departure (2014–present)

 In October 2014, the band announced it had recorded a new album, No Cities to Love, later released on January 20, 2015.
 The members of Sleater-Kinney also announced a 2015 tour covering North America and western Europe.
 In 2014, the band released the vinyl box set of their previous releases as Start Together.
-It was reviewed by BUST Magazine, where writer Claire McKinzie stated, "With their feminist, left-leaning lyrics, Sleater-Kinney's relevance today is obvious.
-While some singers back away from being labeled "feminist," Sleater-Kinney exists partially to redirect society's perception of the word."
+It was reviewed by Bust magazine, where writer Claire McKinzie stated, "With their feminist, left-leaning lyrics, Sleater-Kinney's relevance today is obvious.
+While some singers back away from being labeled 'feminist,' Sleater-Kinney exists partially to redirect society's perception of the word."

 In January 2017, the band released their first live album, Live in Paris, recorded at La Cigale on March 20, 2015.
-By January 2018, the band was said to be working on their follow-up to No Cities to Love, though Brownstein has said that they're "going to do this very slowly."
+By January 2018, the band was said to be working on their follow-up to No Cities to Love, though Brownstein said that they were "going to do this very slowly."
 In January 2019, the band announced that a new album, produced by the artist St. Vincent (Annie Clark), was expected that year.

 In May 2019, Sleater-Kinney released a new song, "Hurry on Home" along with a lyric video.
 This served as the lead single for The Center Won't Hold, released in August 2019.

+During the making of the album, Tucker and Brownstein made it clear to Weiss that she would no longer be a creative equal in the band and would just serve as the band's drummer.
+Upon completion of recording, Weiss felt reluctant to perform the album's songs live due to her lack of involvement in the creative process and opted to leave the band prior to the album's release.

 On July 1, 2019, Weiss announced on her Twitter account that she would be leaving the band, saying it was "time for me to move on".
 The band performed their first concert without Weiss at the Hopscotch Music Festival on September 5, with new drummer Angie Boylan.

 In May 2021, the band announced a new album, Path of Wellness, released on June 11.
 The first single, "Worry With You" was released on May 11, 2021.

+On January 19, 2024, their eleventh studio album, Little Rope, produced by John Congleton, was released on Loma Vista Recordings.
+The album's lead single, "Hell" was released in conjunction with a music video on October 3, 2023.
+They announced a deluxe version of the same album and released the outtake "Here Today" on September 3, 2024.